zappbrandigan/wiki_docs/blog/2025-08-01-cue-sheet-converter.md

 authors: [zappbrandigan]
 ---

-Excited to announce the release of the **Cue Sheet Converter** in TūlBOX — a fast, in-browser tool for extracting and formatting music cue sheet data.
+The Cue Sheet Converter is now available in TūlBOX — a fast, browser-based tool built to simplify the extraction and formatting of music cue sheet data.

+In music publishing, converting cue sheet PDFs into usable, structured data can be one of the most time-consuming and error-prone tasks in the process.
+Tracking every episode where a work or composer split appears — by manually scanning PDFs — is tedious at best.

+Enter the Cue Sheet Converter.

 <!-- truncate -->